ohiienko-r/unified-llm-api/README.md

 #### Nota bene

 Internal chat history is not protected from server crashes or reboots.
-Thus, if you want to keep it safe please consider to pass your own chat history array as a prop to `chat()` method as long as it has it as an optional prop **OR** you also have an option to pass a callback function as a prop to `chat()` to carry out manipulations with internal chat history after model's response, for example to cache chat history or save it on your side.
+Thus, if you want to keep it safe please consider to pass your own chat history array as a prop to `chat()` method as long as it has it as an optional prop **OR** you also have an option to pass a callback function as a prop to `chat()` to carry out manipulations with internal chat history after each history change, for example to cache chat history or save it on your side.

 Enjoy!